 Here’s a 90-second video explaining how to set it up.

 After the webinar is over, make sure you send separate post-event follow-up emails to those who attended and did not attend.
 Include a recap, replay, and links to other webinars for those who attended.
 For those who didn’t, include a recap, replay, and a link to register for the webinar again.
-Integrate with your CRM or email marketing software of choice for ongoing lead nurture.
+Integrate with your CRM or email marketing funnels of choice for ongoing lead nurture.

 If your webinar includes a demo or overview of your product, for example, you could put the webinar registration link in your website header and footer (visit ewebinar.com to see how we’ve done this), and as a pop-up (using the eWebinar pop-up widget) on your website.
 This will allow you to capture new leads from traffic that’s already coming to your site, and ensure that visitors can take action before they leave.